Rahul-Raviprasad/Machine-Learning/LinearRegression/linearRegression.md

 5. The dependent variable and the error terms must possess a normal distribution.
 Presence of these assumptions make regression quite restrictive.
 By restrictive I meant, the performance of a regression model is conditioned on fulfillment of these assumptions

+## How to know above assumptions are violated in given data?

+Once these assumptions get violated, regression makes biased, erratic predictions.

+Of course, you can check performance metrics to estimate violation.
+But the real treasure is present in the diagnostic a.k.a residual plots.
+Let's look at the important ones:

+1. Residual vs. Fitted Values Plot

+Ideally, this plot shouldn't show any pattern.
+But if you see any shape (curve, U shape), it suggests non-linearity in the data set.
+In addition, if you see a funnel shape pattern, it suggests your data is suffering from heteroskedasticity, i.e. the error terms have non-constant variance.

 ## Resources
 1. Statistics 101: Simple Linear Regression, The Very Basics - Brandon Foltz https://www.youtube.com/watch?v=ZkjP5RJLQF4&list=PLIeGtxpvyG-LoKUpV0fSY8BGKIMIdmfCi&index=1